Tdhtdhtdhtdhtdh: Sound Effects!

 Let's pick up that stick and go,

-No, that was pretty good.
+see, that was terrible.
+No, it was pretty good.

 That was a modified M16.
 All right, how about this?